 Filter Photo provided a supportive atmosphere where photographers could interact with industry professionals easily and openly.
 I was impressed by the quality of the portfolio reviews as well as the energy and traffic during the Portfolio Walk.”

 Filter Photo Festival is a gem of an event.
 The programing continues to improve every year.

-Click on a reviewer’s name to read his or her bio and schedule:
+Click on a reviewer’s name to read his or her bio:

 Kyohei Abe – Executive Director and Chief Curator, Detroit Center for Contemporary Photography

 Emanuel Aguilar – Co-Founder and Co-Director, PATRON Gallery

 Kate Bowen – Exhibitions Director, ACRE and Video Programming Coordinator, Museum of Contemporary Photography